bighuman/bh__mono-repo-starter/README.md

 - **Shared types**: Defined in `packages/shared/src/types.ts`
 - **Server**: Express.js app with TypeScript, imports shared types
 - **Client**: Next.js app with TypeScript, imports shared types and fetches from server

-The client will fetch data from the server at `http://localhost:3001/api/people` and display it in a responsive grid layout.